 Collahuasi copper mine 180km south-east of the port of Iquique in northern Chile ranks as the third largest copper mine in the world.
 Proven and probable copper reserves of the open-pit mine as of December 2012 stood at 25.895Mt.
 The mine produced 282,096t of copper in 2012, accounting for 5.1% of Chile's total copper output.

 Collahuasi copper mine is owned and operated by Compañía Minera Doña Inés de Collahuasi, a joint venture between Anglo American (44%), Xstrata (44%) and a consortium of Japanese companies led by Mitsui (12%).

 The mine produced 245,288t of copper concentrates and 36,808t of copper cathodes in 2012.
 It has been in operation since 1999.
 It exploits three mineral deposits, namely Rosario, Ujina and Huinquintipa, in the Pica municipal district of Tarapacá Region.
 The mine life is 70 years.

-Andina copper mine, located 80km north-east of Santiago in northern Chile, is the fourth biggest copper mine in the world by reserve.
+Located 80km north-east of Santiago in northern Chile, the Andina copper mine is the fourth biggest copper mine in the world by reserve.
 The mine was estimated to contain 18.8Mt of fine copper (2,551Mt of ore grading 0.74% copper) at the beginning of 2013.